Publish Data to a Device (v1.6)

-To send data to one or more variables, please Publish to the following Topic with the following parameters:
+To send data to one or more variables, publish to the following topic with these parameters:

 Topic